 Park Phu Phrabat Historical Park

-Located in the heart of Udon Thani province this park has captivating natural beauty and historical significance.
-This UNESCO World Heritage site is renowned for its unique rock formations, adorned with ancient rock paintings and intricate carvings.
-The park’s silent atmosphere and breathtaking scenery offer visitors a glimpse into Thailand’s beautiful natural heritage.
+Located in the heart of Udon Thani province, this park is a natural heritage wonderland.
+This UNESCO World Heritage site has unique rock formations, prehistoric rock paintings and carvings.
+The park’s silent atmosphere offers visitors a glimpse of a Thailand rarely seen by the tourist hordes.

 Ban Chiang Archaeological Site

-Ban Chiang Archaeological Site is hidden in the heart of Thailand’s northeastern region and is a window into the past.
+Ban Chiang Archaeological Site is hidden in Thailand’s northeastern region.
 This UNESCO World Heritage Site boasts one of Southeast Asia’s most significant prehistoric settlements.
-Unearthed artifacts, including pottery adorned with impressive designs, make us appreciate just how long there have been ancient civilisations in this region.
-The site’s well-preserved remains make it a fascinating destination for history buffs and culture enthusiasts alike.
+Unearthed artifacts, including pottery with intricate designs along with bronzework, have made experts reassess their thesis on prehistory in the region.
+The site’s well-preserved remains make it a must-see destination for those wanting something more than the usual Thailand experience.

 Khao Yai National Park

-Thailand’s first national park is a lush, verdant wonderland.
-This UNESCO World Heritage Site boasts diverse ecosystems, from towering rainforests to sprawling grasslands.
-Home to a myriad of wildlife, including elephants, gibbons, and countless bird species, the park offers breathtaking natural beauty and thrilling wildlife encounters.
-If you’re hiking through ancient forests, cascading waterfalls; or simply appreciating the stunning vistas, Khao Yai promises an unforgettable adventure.
+Thailand’s first national park is a lush wonderland.
+This UNESCO World Heritage Site has diverse ecosystems, from towering rainforests to sprawling grasslands.
+Home to elephants, gibbons, and countless bird species, the park is your chance to seek out thrilling wildlife encounters.
+If you’re thing is hiking through ancient forests, cascading waterfalls, or appreciating stunning vistas, Khao Yai won’t disappoint you.

 Loy Krathong Festival